Jan - July: Stage 3 of B.Ed. level 7

 MODULE 1: Montessori Education - Birth to 3

-In introducing Montessori educational philosophy, Síolta and Aistear, this module will investigate how best to offer children creative, interactive environments conducive to the development of life skills such as independence, cooperation, personal care, self-regulation, exploration, problem solving and interpersonal communication.
-Reflection on the pedagogy of playful learning, and the role of the adult in this process, will be a key aspect of the module.
+Introducing Montessori philosophy, this module will investigate how best to offer children creative, interactive environments conducive to the development of life skills such as independence, cooperation, personal care, self-regulation, exploration, problem-solving and interpersonal communication.
+Reflection on the pedagogy of playful learning, and the role of the adult in this process, is a key aspect of the module.

 MODULE 2: Montessori Education - 3 to 6

 The overall aim of the module is to provide learners with the knowledge and skills to create environments for children in the early years, where the focus is on the child as an active agent of his/her own education.
-Using knowledge of Montessori Educational philosophy and Síolta and Aistear, this module will investigate how best to offer children creative and interactive environments conducive to the development of life skills and executive functions.
-This module will build on module 1, continuing to highlight the importance of sensory and concrete learning activities, literacy and numeracy skills and inclusive practice.
-The module will also introduce the issue of ICT and discuss the ‘pros’ and ‘cons’ of technology for digital natives, in the early years.
+This module investigates how best to offer children creative and interactive environments conducive to the development of life skills and executive functions.
+It builds Module 1, continuing to highlight the importance of sensory and concrete learning activities, literacy and numeracy skills and inclusive practice.
+The module will also introduce the issue of ICT and discuss the ‘pros’ and ‘cons’ of technology for digital natives in the early years.